grafana/agent/docs/sources/flow/reference/components/discovery.docker.md

 * `__meta_docker_port_public_ip`: The public IP of the container, if a port mapping exists.

-Each discovered container maps into one target per each Docker network it belongs to and per each defined port mapping the container has.
+Each discovered container maps to one target per unique combination of networks and port mappings used by the container.

 ## Component health